-Why settle on one gift this year when you can choose a gift that keeps on giving?
-Subscription gift boxes deliver packages on a regular basis to your home and kids love receiving the packages in the mail.
+The next time you have to buy a gift for kids, why not choose a gift that keeps on giving?
+Subscription boxes are packages delivered to your home on a regular basis and kids love receiving the packages in the mail.
 I know my kids get excited every time something shows up addressed to them.
 Here are some of the best subscription gift boxes for kids to add to your shopping list.

 KiwiCo offers a variety of crates for all ages.
 The younger ones (24-36 months) are perfect for the Cricket Crates.
 These have board books, developmentally appropriate activities, and tips and resources for mom and dad.
 The Koala Crate is perfect for ages 3-4 with crafts that are perfectly tailored to this age group.
 Five to eight year olds will enjoy the Kiwi Crate, exploring science, art, and other creative learning activities.
 For older kids (9-16) there are two different options.
 Doodle Crate focuses more on art and design, while the Tinker Crate is focused on science and engineering.